-Last updated: 2022-06-13
+Last updated: 2024-02-12

 Pagination in a Spring Boot REST API

-and also creates a lot of overhead when outputting via a REST API.
-Therefore in this article we would like to introduce a SimplePage
+Spring Boot provides many features to support Pagination natively.
+However, the PageImpl class is not directly usable with a RestTemplate and also creates a lot of overhead when outputting via a REST API.
+Therefore in this article we would like to introduce a SimplePage class that simplifies the JSON structure and can be used directly in a RestTemplate or TestRestTemplate.

-Adding Pagination to the Application
+Adding pagination to the application

 To add pagination to a RestController we first need the input parameters.
 Using the Pageable class, the "page", "size" and "sort" parameters can be passed to the endpoint.
 These are automatically bound by Spring Boot into the object.
 Default values can be specified by adding annotations or adjusting certain application properties.